sniperkit/indigo/README.md

 ### Close the index from the Indigo gRPC Server

-`close index` command closes an existing opened index.
+The `close index` command closes an existing opened index.
 You can display a help message by specifying the `- h` or` --help` option.

 ```sh
 $ ./indigo close index -n example -f json